Brunch in Budapest: A Guide To The Best Brunch Spots for Every Vibe

 The eggs felt like they were made from a powdered mix and were hard and flavorless, and we felt that way about almost everything on our plate.
 It’s also so small that you feel like you’re sitting on your neighbor.

-They serve Cirkusz coffee, so just go there.
+They serve Cirkusz coffee, so just go there during your few days in Budapest.

 The famous new york cafe in Budapest with gold walls and people sitting down dining